Contact Michael for finance, operations, and human resources.

 Contact Charles for South Arts' strategy and partnerships.

 His career started at UNC-Chapel Hill where he was president of the student union and activities board.
 While living in Washington, DC, he served as Associate Managing Director of Shakespeare Theatre Company during its expansion into the Harman Center for the Arts, and also helped found the Capital Fringe Festival and the Bohemian Caverns Jazz Orchestra.
 Charles returned to Raleigh, NC to become Executive Director of Raleigh Little Theatre, where he led a revitalization of the organization culminating in a successful capital campaign.
-Under his leadership as President, the United Arts Council of Raleigh and Wake County launched the first-ever Triangle-wide fundraiser for the arts (Big Night In for the Arts) with WRAL/WRAL.com, and partnered with Wake County on the $1 million Wake County Nonprofit Arts Relief Fund.
+Under his leadership as President, the United Arts Council of Raleigh and Wake County launched the first-ever regional fundraiser for the arts (Big Night In for the Arts) with WRAL/WRAL.com and partnered with Wake County government on the $1 million Wake County Nonprofit Arts Relief Fund.

 Contact Dmitry for finance, accounting, accounts payable, and office management.